TUNNELING-GROUP/aqua-duct/docs/source/valve_manual.rst

     #.
 EndF - Number of frame in which the path ends.
     #.
 InpL - Lenght of Incoming part.
 If no incoming part nan is given.
     #.
 ObjL - Lenght of Object part.
     #.
 OutL - Lenght of Outgoing part.
+If no outgoing part nan is given.
+    #.
+InpS - Average step of Incoming part.
 If no incoming part nan is given.
+    #.
+InpStdS - Standard deviation of InpS.
+    #.
+ObjS - Average step of Object part.
+    #.
+ObjStdS - Standard deviation of ObjS.
+    #.
+OutS - Average step of Outgoing part.
+If no outgoing part nan is given.
+    #.
+OutStdS - Standard deviation of OutS.
+    #.
+CType - Cluster type of separate path.